root-project/root/README/README.CXXMODULES.md

   version of libstdc++) the generation of the RooFit dictionary goes in an infinite loop.
 We have fixed a number of such situations.
 Please contact us if you see such behavior or disable roofit (`-Droofit=Off`).
-  * ROOT7 -- Due to number of layering violations, `-Droot7=On` does not work.
-  Please remember to explicitly switch it off when building with `-Dcxx14=On` or `-Dcxx17=On`.

 ### Performance
 This section compares ROOT PCH technology with C++ Modules which is important but